 - Mosaic Tile Backsplash – this artwork found in the Indigo & Sienna Cottages is a great addition to an otherwise simple kitchenette.
 Shauna Wellman created this wonderful piece of art using scrap tile, old broken dishes and whatever else she found for inspiration.

-- Straw bale Walls with Earthen Plaster Finish – yes, two of the outside walls upstairs are made of straw bale with an earthen plaster finish.
+- Straw Bale Walls with Earthen Plaster Finish – yes, two of the outside walls upstairs are made of straw bales with an earthen plaster finish.
 These are full size (approximately 36x18x20) bales stacked, pinned and fastened together.
-The bales are covered in an earthen plaster made from clay, sand, straw and mica.
+The bales are covered in an earthen plaster made from clay, sand, straw, and mica.
 These walls provide both excellent insulation as well as thermal mass.

 - The Size – we wanted to demonstrate that it is possible to make a small space both functional and beautiful.
 I don’t think we wasted any room in this cottage.
 Each floor is about 15-feet by 15-feet – approximately 450 square feet in total.